 “Okay.”

 He propped his iPhone against a short rock and gathered our dog on to our laps.
-The sky behind us _large_imagewas blue enough to be from a dream.
+The sky behind us was blue enough to be from a dream.
 Robby used his Apple watch to snap a few shots.
 We stood back up.
 I stepped on to the rock where I had been sitting and stared down at Lake Susan, glinting at the center of Montreat like a pocket watch or pendant—something I could hold.
 Robby took a breath.

 “Montreat,” he said.
 “This is where we first fell in love.”